The top quark chromomagnetic dipole moment in the SM from the 4-body vertex function: Results

 \section{Results}

-Since the experiment has not the possibility to analyze the Drell-Yan and gluon fusion processes separately~\cite{Haberl:1995ek,Sirunyan:2019eyu}, from the theoretical point of view it is crucial to take into account at the same time the contributions coming from the three-body and the four-body CMDM of the top quark.
-Hence, to study the phenomenology of the top quark anomalous CMDM from the non-Abelian four-body vertex $gg\bar{q}q$, we compare it with the known one from the Abelian three-body vertex $g\bar{q}q$ \cite{Aranda:2021}, as well as with the average of these two quantities, for which we define
+In the following, in order to study the phenomenology of the top quark anomalous CMDM arising from the non-Abelian 4-body vertex function $ggq\bar{q}$, we are going to compare it with that of the Abelian 3-body vertex function $gq\bar{q}$ \cite{Aranda:2021}.
+For this purpose, we will refer to the anomaly derived from the 4-body vertex as $\hat{\mu}_t^\mathrm{4b}(s)$, whilst the 3-body one will be denoted as $\hat{\mu}_t^\mathrm{3b}(s)$.
+They depend on the Lorentz-invariant momentum transfer $s$, and will be evaluated at both spacelike ($s=-E^2$) and timelike ($s=E^2$) domains within the energy scale range $E=[10,1000]$ GeV.
+In advance, the spacelike domain $\hat{\mu}_t^\mathrm{4b}(s)$ will be well behaved in the considered energy range, and will also coincide with the measurement of the experimental central value just at $E=m_Z$.
+Conversely, in the timelike domain $\hat{\mu}_t^\mathrm{4b}(s)$ will present a very irregular behavior.

-The Lorentz-invariant momentum transfer, $s$, will be evaluated at both spacelike ($s=-E^2$) and timelike ($s=E^2$) domains within the energy scale range $E=[10,1000]$ GeV.
-In advance, for the spacelike domain $\hat{\mu}_t^\textrm{4b}(s)$ will be well behaved in the energy range in question and also will match with the experimental central value, just at $E=m_Z$.
-Conversely, in the timelike domain $\hat{\mu}_t^\textrm{4b}(s)$ will present an irregular behavior.
+As it is known, for studying high-energy physics phenomena in the SM it is conventionally used $\alpha_s(m_Z^2)$~\cite{Workman:2022ynf,Field:1989uq,Deur:2016tte,dEnterria:2022hzv,Yndurain:2006amm,Nesterenko:2016pmx}, conceived in the spacelike regime, same for $s_W(m_Z^2)$, that is to say, the perturbative QCD behavior is counted at the $Z$ gauge boson mass scale.
+In this sense, $\hat{\mu}_t(s)$ is a quantity obtained in the context of perturbative quantum field theory, for which by means of the $\overline{\mathrm{MS}}$ scheme (see \ref{Appendix-input-values}) we will consider its energy-scale evolution, specifically for the running of $\alpha_s$, also for the small-quark masses $m_{d,s,b}$ involved in the $W$ gauge boson contributing diagrams, and for the top quark mass when $E>2 m_t$ \cite{Barger:1997nn}.
+In order to achieve these goals, we use the \texttt{RunDec} package~\cite{Chetyrkin:2000yt,Herren:2017osy}; more details can be consulted in \ref{Appendix-input-values}.

-As it is known, for studying high-energy processes in the SM it is commonly used $\alpha_s(m_Z^2)$~\cite{PDG2020-2021,Deur:2016tte,Field:1989uq,Deur:2016tte,BeiglboCk:2006lfa,Nesterenko:2016pmx}, conceived in the spacelike regime, that is to say, the perturbative QCD behavior is fixed at the $Z$ gauge boson mass scale.
-In this sense, $\hat{\mu}_t(s)$ is a quantity obtained in the context of perturbation theory through radiative corrections.
-In this way, we address the energy-scale evolution of the top quark anomalous CMDM, for which we consider both the running of $\alpha_s$ and the small-quark masses, in the $\overline{\textrm{MS}}$ scheme (see Appendix~\ref{appendix-input-values}).
-In addition, for the top quark case, when the energy scale is $E>2m_t$~(see Ref.~\cite{Barger:1997nn}) it is also resorted to the running of its mass.
-For achieving these goals, we have employed the \texttt{RunDec} package~\cite{Chetyrkin:2000yt,Herren:2017osy}; more details can be consulted in Appendix~\ref{appendix-input-values}.
+Below, the evaluation of the CMDM is presented, and it is worth to keep in mind that, as commented in the Introduction, our derivation of $\hat{\mu}_t^\mathrm{4b}(s)$ is process independent.